Rantum: History

 The small village of Rantum has a colourful history.
 The settlement was destroyed on multiple occasions by storm surges or was buried by sand drift.

 The oldest record of the name is found in a nautical chart from 1142, which is today displayed in Copenhagen.
 On the chart, the Rantum church Westerseekirche is noted as a daymark.
 It was called St. Peter.
 Since at the time only major churches would be consecrated to St. Peter, it is likely that Rantum was an influential town around 1100.
 There is, however, no proof for this thesis.

 As Rantum was repeatedly destroyed by storm surges between 1362 and 1634 and had to be rebuilt in a different location each time, historical records are only preserved from the 17th century on.

 Well into the 18th century, Rantum was a stronghold of wreckers who looted ships for a living.

 In 1801, the people of Rantum had to move the village due to encroachment by the dunes.
 In 1825, the new village was destroyed by a flood.
 The location of the village kept moving eastward over time.

 In 1901, the Sylter Inselbahn linked Westerland and Hörnum via Rantum.
 It was abolished in 1970.

 Beginning in 1936, the Wehrmacht had a 568 hectare area of the wadden sea encircled by a dyke and flooded to create the Rantumbecken (Rantum Basin) as a take-off and landing site for seaplanes.

-In 1977, the small Rantum Harbour was created from the remains of a naval air station pier as a tidally independent marina.
+In 1977, the small Rantum Harbour was created from the remains of a naval air station pier, and is not a tidally independent marina.
+It is an example of traditional Frisian problem solving, the pier is notable for having old radiators and tyres strewn atop.